nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * **LIDAR detection track**:
 This track allows only lidar sensor data as input.
 No external data or map data is allowed.
+The only exception is that ImageNet may be used for pre-training (initialization)

 * **VISION detection track**:
 This track allows only camera sensor data (images) as input.
 No external data or map data is allowed.
+The only exception is that ImageNet may be used for pre-training (initialization)

 * **OPEN detection track**:
 This is where users can go wild.